jerrymarino/iCompleteMe/README.md

 ### The `youcompleteme#GetErrorCount` function

-Get the number of YCM Diagnostic errors.
+Get the number of ICM Diagnostic errors.
 If no errors are present, this function returns 0.

 For example: